benchopt/benchopt/doc/user_guide/performance_curves.rst

         def get_next(self, stop_val):
             return stop_val + 10

-This example allow to set a linear growth for the solver computational budget, instead of the default geometric growth.
+This example allows to set a linear growth for the solver computational budget, instead of the default geometric growth.

 When are the solvers stopped?
 -----------------------------

-For each of the sampling strategies above, the solvers continue running (i.e. the callback returns ``True``, the number of iterations passed to ``Solver.run`` increases or the tolerance passed to ``Solver.run`` decreases) until it the ``StoppingCriterion.should_stop()`` associated to the solver ``Solver.stopping_criterion`` returns ``True``.
+For each of the sampling strategies above, the solvers continue running (i.e. the callback returns ``True``, the number of iterations passed to ``Solver.run`` increases or the tolerance passed to ``Solver.run`` decreases) until the ``StoppingCriterion.should_stop()`` associated to the solver ``Solver.stopping_criterion`` returns ``True``.

 This method takes into account the maximal number of runs given as ``--max-runs``, the timeout given by ``--timeout`` and also tries to stop the solver if it has converged.
 The convergence of a solver is determined by the ``StoppingCriterion.check_convergence()`` method, based on the objective curve so far.
 There are three ``StoppingCriterion`` implemented in benchopt:

 - ``SufficientDescentCriterion(eps, patience)`` considers that the solver has converged when the relative decrease of the objective was less than a tolerance ``eps`` for more than ``patience`` calls to ``check_convergence``.
 - ``SufficientProgressCriterion(eps, patience)`` considers that the solver has converged when the objective has not decreased by more than a tolerance ``eps`` for more than ``patience`` calls to ``check_convergence``.
-- ``SingleRunCriterion(stop_val)`` only call the solver once with the given stop_val.
-This criterion designed for methods that converge to a given value, when one aim to benchmark final performance of multiple solvers.
+- ``SingleRunCriterion(stop_val)`` only calls the solver once with the given stop_val.
+This criterion is designed for methods that converge to a given value, when one aims to benchmark final performance of multiple solvers.